This post was originally published on December 11, 2019.

 This barrage of cybercrime, surveillance, online tracking, censorship, and other threats can be overwhelming though.
 Many internet users can experience a “security paralysis” of sorts, feeling confused and powerless in the face of all these challenges.
 What can they actually do to protect themselves?
 How can they know which solutions they can trust?

-We at ExpressVPN have been working to answer these questions for a long time, whether it’s providing accessible educational information right here on this blog, offering security check-up tools, or transparently disclosing our security measures.
+We at ExpressVPN have been working to answer these questions for a long time, whether it’s providing accessible educational information right here on this blog or transparently disclosing our security measures.
 Talking to our friends in the industry, however, we realized we could go even bigger.

 Coming together to deliver more confidence to all VPN users